cbaggers/mk-string-metrics/README.md

 hamming x y
 ```

-Calculates Hamming distance between two given strings, they have to be of
+Calculate Hamming distance between two given strings `x` and `y`, they have
-the same length.
+to be of the same length.

 ----